HaRa909/cse15l-lab-reports/Lab report 4.md

 Command will exit insert mode and put us in normal mode, we are done with our edits.

 **<:wq> `enter`**
-COmmand will write our changes onto the java file and then quit vim, bringing us back to the terminal.
+Command will write our changes onto the java file and then quit vim, bringing us back to the terminal.

 5.
 <img width="355" alt="image" src="https://github.com/HaRa909/cse15l-lab-reports/assets/146860413/6c75819d-b5ab-4fda-b1d0-97627c4acf7c">

+**test.sh** command ran, the command simply runs through a script explaining that the Java file now matches with the testing, meaning the changes made were successful.

 6.
 <img width="341" alt="image" src="https://github.com/HaRa909/cse15l-lab-reports/assets/146860413/26fd1f77-513f-4079-ad67-6ca2cbbc3a60">